sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_plugins/administration_plugins.md

 Drag the `build` folder over.

 Netlify will upload and provision the new site automatically.
-It also creates a random url for us but we prefer to change that to something more useful.
+It also creates a random url for us, but we prefer to change that to something more useful.

 Navigate to `Site configuration` and scroll down to find `Change site name`.
 Click that button: